Meet the Lab!

-Natasha Chlebuch is the lab coordinator for the STAR Lab.
-She also manages Penn’s Lab for Understanding Science.
+Natasha Chlebuch is the Lab Coordinator for the STAR Lab.
+She also manages the Pennsylvania Lab for Understanding Science.
 She graduated from the University of Pennsylvania in 2015 with a bachelor’s degree in Psychology.
 She spent three years working with at-risk and adjudicated youths at the Montgomery County Youth Center.
-Her research interests include the effect of personality on felt and expressed emotions.
-She hopes to pursue a PhD in forensic psychology.
-She has a white german shepherd puppy, named Ana, that takes up all of her free time.
+Her research interests include the effect of personality on felt and expressed emotions, and she hopes to pursue a Ph.D. in forensic psychology.
+She has a white german shepherd, named Ana, that takes up all of her free time.

 Marcella Parisi is a sophomore psychology major from Mendham, NJ.
-She hopes to earn her master’s degree in clinical psychology and eventually her PhD.
-She hopes to do research and therapy practice with developmentally delayed children.
-In her free time Marcella enjoys recreational running, music festivals, and laying on the beach.
-At Villanova she is involved in Rays of Sunshine, Yearbook, and Relay for Life.
+She hopes to earn her master’s degree in clinical psychology and eventually her Ph.D.
+She hopes to do research and therapy with developmentally delayed children.
+In her free time, Marcella enjoys recreational running, music festivals, and laying on the beach.
+At Villanova, she is involved in Rays of Sunshine, Yearbook, and Relay for Life.

 Research Assistant Alumni